V01dDweller/ffmpeg_stitch/README.md

 ## Preparation

-Copy your GoPro files to your PC.
-Consider the list of files copied from my
+Copy your GoPro files to a folder on your PC.
+Consider the list of files copied from my GoPro:
-GoPro:

 ```txt
 GX010076.MP4